Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: Introduction

-The results of Schm\"udgen, Putinar and Scheiderer (as well as the various generalizations mentioned) are intimately tied to the study of real fields, which has no known analogue when the polynomial coefficients are allowed to come from a ring of operators.
-Even the matrix valued results in~\cite{MR2775777} and~\cite{MR2218126} are likewise connected, since they are proved by reducing to the scalar valued case and applying the known theorems in this setting.
-For this reason, it is particularly noteworthy that most proofs of the operator \fr theorems take a purely analytic approach to the problem.
-On the other hand, these theorems are in a sense incomplete, in that they say nothing about polynomials vanishing on $\mathbb T^r$ (that is, there is no \emph{Nullstellensatz}).
+The results of Schm\"udgen, Putinar, and Scheiderer (as well as the various generalizations mentioned) are intimately tied to the study of real fields, with no known analogue when the polynomial coefficients are allowed to come from a ring of operators.
+Even the matrix valued results in~\cite{MR2775777} and~\cite{MR2218126} are likewise connected, since they are proved by reducing to the scalar valued case and applying the known theorems.
+For this reason, it is particularly striking that most proofs of the operator \fr theorems take a purely analytic approach to the problem, though they say nothing about polynomials vanishing on $\mathbb T^r$ (that is, there is no \emph{Nullstellensatz}).

-Motivated by these considerations, we address a generalization of part of Scheiderer's work by proving an hermitian factorization theorem for operator valued positive trigonometric polynomials in two variables.
+This motivates the following generalization of a part of Scheiderer's work, a factorization theorem with tight bounds for positive operator valued trigonometric polynomials in two variables.

-\begin{theorem*} Let $\eK$ be a Hilbert space.
-Given a positive $\lk$ valued trigonometric polynomial $Q$ in a two variables $z = (z_1,z_2)$ of degree $(d_1,d_2)$, $Q$ can be factored as a sum of hermitian squares of at most $2d_2$, $\lk$ valued, analytic polynomials of degree at most $(d_1,2d_2-1)$. \end{theorem*}
+\begin{theorem*}[Two variable \fr theorem] Let $\eK$ be a Hilbert space with $\dim \eK < \infty$.
+Given a positive $\lk$ valued trigonometric polynomial $Q$ in two variables of degree $(d_1,d_2)$, there exist integers $m \geq d_B$ such that a positive $\lk$ valued trigonometric polynomial $Q$ can be factored as a sum of at most $2d_2$ hermitian squares of $\lk$ valued, analytic polynomials with degrees bounded by $({d'}_1,2d_2-1)$, ${d'}_1 = \max\{d_A, m\}$. \end{theorem*}